 - Customized Programming

-Programming is flexible and can be structured:
+Programming is flexible and can be structured in these ways:

-- Long-term (one full, 10-week term or more) or short-term (three to six weeks)
+- long-term (one full, 10-week term or more) or short-term (three to six weeks)

-- Integrated into the intensive English program, semi-integrated into the intensive English program with specialized electives, or completely independent.
+- integrated into the intensive English program, semi-integrated into the intensive English program with specialized electives, or completely independent